nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

 .. include:: /includes/build_and_run.txt

 .. note::
-   On the nRF5340 development kit, the Radio Test sample requires the :ref:`nrf5340_remote_shell` sample on the application core.
+   On the nRF5340 or nRF7002 development kit, the Radio Test sample requires the :ref:`nrf5340_remote_shell` sample on the application core.
    The Remote IPC shell sample is built and programmed automatically by default.
    If you want to program your custom solution for the application core, unset the :kconfig:option:`CONFIG_NCS_SAMPLE_REMOTE_SHELL_CHILD_IMAGE` Kconfig option.